Nuitka/Nuitka/Developer_Manual.rst

    function = decorator( function )

 The only difference is the assignment to function.
 In the "@decorator" case, if the decorator fails with an exception, the name "function" is not assigned.

-Internally in Nuitka this assignment is therefore from a "function body expression" and only the last decorator returned value is assigned to the function name.
+Therefore in Nuitka this assignment is therefore from a "function body expression" and only the last decorator returned value is assigned to the function name.

-This removes the need for code generation to support decorators.
+This removes the need for optimization and code generation to support decorators at all.
 And it should make the two variants optimize equally well.

 Inplace Assignments